 - a.
 Procedures for the conduct and supervision of invigilated examinations during NAPS' designated examination periods are detailed in A005 Examination Policy which includes Appendix A005A: NAPS Guidelines for Examination Supervisors. - b.
-Each unit coordinator must submit the final examination paper and supplementary examination paper (including marking guides) to the Course Convenor by Friday at the end of Week 8 of the trimester.
-Based on the results of the internal assessment marks obtained by week 10, the Dean may require unit coordinators to prepare a supplementary examination paper which will be due in week 11.
-At a minimum, all unit coordinators must certify that: - i. the examination will measure student achievement in meeting expected learning outcomes as described in the unit outline; - ii. the examination can be completed by a reasonably competent student in the time available; - iii. instructions to students on the cover page are accurate and complete; - iv. the marks are fairly allocated across questions and marks are clearly allocated so that students understand their weighting as a percentage of the total mark; and - v. the examination paper does not contain syntax, spelling or grammatical errors or abbreviation that are not fully described when they are first used in the paper. - vi. the marking guides for each question have been confirmed to align against the stated learning outcomes for the final examination assessment; and - vii. the examination paper has been moderated by another appropriately qualified academic in that field and that a moderation document/process has been recorded. - c.
+Each unit coordinator must submit the final examination paper and supplementary examination paper (including marking guides) to the Course Convenor by Friday at the end of Week 6 of the trimester.
+At a minimum, all unit coordinators must certify that: - i. the examination will measure student achievement in meeting expected learning outcomes as described in the unit outline; - ii. the examination can be completed by a reasonably competent student in the time available; - iii. instructions to students on the cover page are accurate and complete; - iv. the marks are fairly allocated across questions and marks are clearly allocated so that students understand their weighting as a percentage of the total mark; and - v. the examination paper does not contain syntax, spelling or grammatical errors or abbreviation that are not fully described when they are first used in the paper. - vi.
+The marking guides for each question have been confirmed to align against the stated learning outcomes for the final examination assessment;

+- vii.
+That the examination paper has been moderated by another appropriately qualified academic in that field and that a moderation document/process has been recorded. - c.
 Alternative quality assurance measures include the relevant Dean (or delegate) reviewing all exam papers covering the above points.